Tails86/ansi-string/README.md

 The first argument, `s`, is a string to be formatted.
 If this string contains ANSI directives, they will be parsed and added into the internal format dictionary.
 The next 0 to N arguments are formatting setting directives that can be applied to the entire string.
 These arguments can be in the form of any of the following.

+- The following setting types are guaranteed to be valid, optimizable, and won't throw an exception
     - An AnsiFormat enum (ex: `AnsiFormat.BOLD`)
     - The result of calling `AnsiFormat.rgb()`, `AnsiFormat.fg_rgb()`, `AnsiFormat.bg_rgb()`,
         `AnsiFormat.ul_rgb()`, or `AnsiFormat.dul_rgb()`
+- The following setting types are parsed and may throw and exception if they are invalid
     - A string color or formatting name (i.e. any name of the AnsiFormat enum in lower or upper case)
     - An `rgb(...)` function directive as a string (ex: `"rgb(255, 255, 255)"`)
         - `rgb(...)` or `fg_rgb(...)` to adjust text color
         - `bg_rgb(...)` to adjust background color
         - `ul_rgb(...)` to enable underline and set the underline color
         - `dul_rgb(...)` to enable double underline and set the underline color
         - Value given may be either a 24-bit integer or 3 x 8-bit integers, separated by commas
         - Each given value within the parenthesis is treated as hexadecimal if the value starts with "0x", otherwise it is treated as a decimal value
     - A string containing known ANSI directives (ex: `"01;31"` for BOLD and FG_RED)
         - Only non-negative integers are valid; all other values will cause a ValueError exception
-    - This string will be parsed to determine if optimizable (see is_optimizable())
-    - To subsequently force invalid/redundant values to be thrown out, call simplify()
     - Integer values which will be parsed in a similar way to above string ANSI directives

-A setting may also be any of the following.
-These are not advised because they will be used verbatim, no exceptions will be thrown, and optimization of codes on string output will not occur.
+- The following setting types will be used verbatim as the ANSI graphics code and no exceptions will be thrown (handle with care)
-- An AnsiSetting object
+    - An `AnsiSetting` object generated outside of `AnsiFormat` function calls
+        - It is advised to check AnsiSetting.valid to ensure settings don't terminate the escape sequence
     - A string which starts with the character `"["` plus ANSI directives (ex: `"[38;5;214"`)

+Hint: After creation, `is_optimizable()` can be called to determine if all settings are parsable.
+Call `simplify()` in order to subsequently force invalid or redundant values to be thrown out.

 Examples: